flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 Temehu Escort: the cost for this service depends on the information requested at the start of this document, like number of visitors and duration of stay, and is always included in the price.
 Guides travelling with visitors (in their own cars) are generally cheaper than guides travelling in their own vehicles.

-We do not know what "local payment" means nor do we understand what this gobbledegook is for.
-We have searched the world wide web for clues, but we have miserably failed to find a convincing answer, thereby sparing you the experience!
+We do not know what "local payment" means nor do we understand what this gobbledygook is for.
+We have searched the world wide web for clues, but we have failed to find a convincing answer.

 How much do I need to pay for my vehicle?